Saturday, 30 March 2019

 One of the lines that particularly appealed to me was ...
 "The Exton family's story reads like the script for a Wild West movie"!!!

-NOTE: Even though the photo in the Northern Star article is captioned "James Exton", it's believed this is in fact a photo of his son Thomas, and was used incorrectly for the article.
+NOTE: Even though the photo in the Northern Star article is captioned "James Exton", it is in fact a photo of his son Thomas, and was used incorrectly for the article.

 Northern Star (Lismore, NSW : 1876 - 1954), Wednesday 22 July 1925, page 7